Department of Geography and Environmental Studies

 GEO 2426.
 Fundamentals of Geographic Information Systems.

-This course is an introduction to Geographic Information Systems (GIS), a tool for integrating and analyzing spatial data to visualize relationships, seek explanations and develop solutions to pressing problems.
-The foundations and theory of GIS will be emphasized.
+This course introduces the principles and practices of Geographic Information Systems (GIS), a tool for integrating and analyzing spatial data.
+Students examine spatial data models, coordinate systems, map projections, and data acquisition methods.
+The course covers techniques for managing, analyzing, and visualizing geographic data, including vector and raster operations, spatial queries, and basic geoprocessing.
+The lectures emphasize the theoretical foundations of GIS and geographic information science.
+In the laboratory sessions, students apply the concepts introduced in the lectures using GIS software.
 Prerequisites: MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2328 or MATH 2417 or MATH 2471 any with a grade of "C" or better.

 Grade Mode: Standard Letter